Skip to main content

 Temporary assignment

-A temporary assignment helps workers return to work even if their employment injury or illness has not yet healed or stabilized.
 It is temporary because it applies as long as the person is unable to do their job or a suitable job because of their condition.
-It may be proposed by the employer at the time of the injury.

-• helps the worker improve their abilities
+• helps them improve their abilities

 The work assigned must be different from the work performed at the time of the injury.
 The worker may be assigned to the same job but with modifications such as: